GoogleCloudPlatform/ops-agent/kokoro/README.md

 Google's code silo, called Piper.
 They configure what kind of builds we want to have, what their names are, and what source code they can see.
 Here is a diagram that shows how these configs (called "job configs") are structured and how they point to the configs here (called "build configs").
-Only bullseye and Windows are pictured, for brevity.
+Only bookworm and Windows are pictured, for brevity.

 ![mapping](mapping.png)